evert/evert.github.com/_posts/2014/2014-02-20-composer-is-wide-open.md

 a package of someone else.

-The result is, that a simple `composer update` can allow an attacker to execute code on your machine.
-Either by using `post-install-cmd` or by replacing stuff in packages that get executed after the fact.
+The result is, that a simple `composer update` can allow an attacker to execute code on your machine. ~~Either by using `post-install-cmd` or~~ by replacing things in packages that get executed after the fact.

 [Pádraic Brady][1] has more details.
 Largly as a response to [this post by naderman][2].